photostructure/exiftool-vendored.js/README.md

 Note that the platform dependent modules use the ExifTool version with an optional patch release.

+### v1.2.0

+* It was too easy to miss calling `ExifTool.end()`, which left child ExifTool processes running.
+  The constructor to ExifTool now adds a shutdown hook to send all child processes a shutdown signal.

 ### v1.1.0

 * Added `toString()` for all date/time types